May Company Ohio

-The May Company Ohio was a chain of department stores that was based in Cleveland, Ohio, United States.
+May Company Ohio was an American department store chain that was headquartered in Cleveland, Ohio.
+It originated with the purchase and renaming of the E. R. Hull & Dutton Co. by David May in 1899, and expanded with his majority ownership of William Taylor Son & Co. in 1939 and suburban growth in the 1950s.
+The May Department Stores Company merged O'Neil's into May Company Ohio in 1989, and May Company Ohio itself was merged into, and converted to, Kaufmann's in 1993.

 History

 In 1899, David May, the founder of May Department Stores, acquired E. R. Hull & Dutton Co. of Cleveland on Ontario Street, renaming it May Company, Cleveland.
 In 1914 May added an additional landmark building on Euclid Avenue, fronting on the southeast corner of Public Square.
 The high-rise building stands 149 feet and contains 8 floors of space, though floors 7 and 8 were not added until 1931.
+In 1939 May Co. acquired majority control of another Cleveland store, William Taylor Son & Co., which maintained a separate identity until 1961.